Visual Similarity Attention: Experiments and Results

 \subsection{Person Re-Identification}

-Since re-id is a special case of image retrieval, our proposed method is certainly applicable, and we conduct experiments on the CUHK03-NP detected (``CUHK") \cite{li2014deepreid,zhong2017re} and DukeMTMC-reid (``Duke") \cite{ristani2016performance,zheng2017unlabeled} datasets, following the protocol in Sun \etal \cite{sunPCB_ECCV18}.
+We conduct experiments on person re-id (categorized as a specific image retrieval task) to further prove the efficacy of our proposed framework.
+We show our proposed the CUHK03-NP detected (``CUHK") \cite{li2014deepreid,zhong2017re} and DukeMTMC-reid (``Duke") \cite{ristani2016performance,zheng2017unlabeled} datasets, following the protocol in Sun \etal \cite{sunPCB_ECCV18}.

 We use the baseline architecture of Sun \etal \cite{sunPCB_ECCV18} and integrate our proposed similarity learning objective of Equation~\ref{eq:similarityOverall}.
 We set $\gamma=0.2$ and train the model for 40 epochs with the Adam optimizer.
 We summarize our results in Table~\ref{table:stateofArtReId}, where we note our method results in about $3\%$ rank-1 performance improvement on CUHK and very close performance (88.5\% rank-1) to the best performing method (MGN) on Duke.
-We note that some of these competing methods have re-id specific design choices (\eg, upright pose assumption for attention consistency in CASN \cite{zheng2019re}, hard attention in HA-CNN \cite{LiHACNN_CVPR18}, attentive feature refinement and alignment in DuATM \cite{si2018dual}).
-On the other hand, we make no such assumptions, and despite this, our method is able to achieve competitive performance.
+We note that some of these competing methods have re-id specific design choices (e.g., upright pose assumption for attention consistency in CASN \cite{zheng2019re}, hard attention in HA-CNN \cite{LiHACNN_CVPR18}, attentive feature refinement and alignment in DuATM \cite{si2018dual}).
+On the other hand, we make no such assumptions, however, is able to achieve competitive performance.